 Origin of the cold gas in Central Group Galaxies

-I extending the study of the origin of the cold gas to galaxy group cores (BGGs).
-Galaxy groups, representing the intermediate-mass range between individual galaxies and massive clusters, offer an interesting avenue for investigation.
+I explore the origin of the cold and warm ionized gas to central groups galaxies using MUSE and Chandra observations of optically-selected groups (CLoGS).
 These systems are very diverse, and many of them have been observed to have a hot atmosphere.
 However, their low-velocity dispersion and small galaxy separation make mergers more prevalent than in clusters.
-We assembled the most significant sample of BGGs observed with MUSE.
-We trace, for the first time, the distribution and kinematics of the warm gas in a significant sample of galaxy groups core by using several optical emission lines.

 Learn more